2024–25 ASEAN Club Championship group stage

-The 2024–25 ASEAN Club Championship group stage will take place from August 2024 to February 2025.
+The 2024–25 ASEAN Club Championship group stage took place from 21 August 2024 to 5 February 2025.

 A total of 12 teams will compete in the group stage to decide the 4 places in the knockout stage of the 2024–25 ASEAN Club Championship.

 Draw

 At the draw on 9 May 2024 in Ho Chi Minh City, Vietnam, twelve teams were drawn into two groups of six.
 Each group contains two teams each from Pot 1, Pot 2, and Pot 3.
 Teams from the same association could not be placed in the same group.

 According to the law of the state of Terengganu, events are not allowed to be held on Thursday nights.
 As a result, Terengganu FC and Kuala Lumpur City FC were pre-allocated in positions A2 and B2 respectively, so that no matches would be held in Terengganu on Thursday nights.